woman and novelist

 Jane Austen (/ˈɒstɪn, ˈɔːs-/; 16 December 1775 – 18 July 1817) was an English novelist known primarily for her six major novels, which interpret, critique and comment upon the British landed gentry at the end of the 18th century.
 Austen's plots often explore the dependence of women on marriage in the pursuit of favourable social standing and economic security.
 Her works critique the novels of sensibility of the second half of the 18th century and are part of the transition to 19th-century literary realism.
 Her use of biting irony, along with her realism and social commentary, have earned her acclaim among critics and scholars.
 With the publication of Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814) and Emma (1816), in her lifetime she achieved modest success but only little fame in her lifetime since the books were published anonymously, little fame.
-She wrote two additional novels, Northanger Abbey and Persuasion, both published posthumously in 1818, and began another, eventually titled Sanditon, but died before its completion.
-She also left behind three volumes of juvenile writings in manuscript, a short epistolary novel Lady Susan, and another unfinished novel, The Watsons.
+She wrote two other novels, Northanger Abbey and Persuasion, both published posthumously in 1818, and began another, eventually titled Sanditon, but died before its completion.
+She also left behind three volumes of juvenile writings in manuscript, the short epistolary novel Lady Susan, and another unfinished novel, The Watsons.
 Austen gained far more status after her death, and her six full-length novels have rarely been out of print.
 A significant transition in her posthumous reputation occurred in 1833, when her novels were republished in Richard Bentley's Standard Novels series, illustrated by Ferdinand Pickering, and sold as a set.
 They gradually gained wider acclaim and popular readership.
 In 1869, fifty-two years after her death, her nephew's publication of A Memoir of Jane Austen introduced a compelling version of her writing career and supposedly uneventful life to an eager audience.
-Austen has inspired many critical essays and literary anthologies.
-Her novels have inspired many films, from 1940's Pride and Prejudice to more recent productions like Sense and Sensibility (1995), Emma (1996), Mansfield Park (1999), Pride & Prejudice (2005), Love & Friendship (2016), and Emma.
-(2020).DbPedia
+Austen has inspired a large number of critical essays and literary anthologies.
+Her novels have inspired many films, from 1940's Pride and Prejudice to more recent productions like Sense and Sensibility (1995) and Love & Friendship (2016).DbPedia

 Commemorated on 24 plaques